betterscientificsoftware/bssw.io/CuratedContent/SurveyEngineersWantToCodeButSpendAllDayOnTechDebt.md

 * Use [automation](https://bssw.io/items/github-actions-for-automation) and (carefully governed) [AI](https://bssw.io/items/ai-coding-agents-what-works-and-what-doesn-t) to reclaim time from repetitive tasks; the report associates higher automation with engineers spending more time on work that energizes them.
 * Make technical debt visible and actionable: define what “debt” means for the project, track it, and routinely budget time to pay it down.

-For BSSw.io readers, the value of these resources is less about any single statistic and more about the consistent signal: engineering organizations (including those building research software) should intentionally design their processes and tooling to minimize toil, so that teams can spend more time on the creative, mission-driven work that motivates them.
+The main takeaways from this survey and the analysis of the results are that engineering organizations (including those building research software) should intentionally design their processes and tooling to minimize and manage technical debt, so that teams can spend more time on the creative, mission-driven work that motivates them.

 <!---
 Publish: yes